-The consolidated financial statements for the Year have been audited by Deloitte Touche Tohmatsu, who will retire and, being eligible, offer themselves for re-appointment.
-The Board has taken the Audit and Risk Management Committee's recommendation that a resolution for their re-appointment as independent auditor of the Company will be proposed at the 2020 AGM.
+The financial statements for the year ended 30 April 2021 have been audited by D & PARTNERS CPA LIMITED.
+D & PARTNERS CPA LIMITED will retire and, being eligible, offer themselves for re-appointment.
+A resolution to re-appoint D & PARTNERS CPA LIMITED as the auditor of the Company will be proposed at the forthcoming annual general meeting.